clandrew/MultiPaletteGif/README.md

 The program runs standalone without an installer.

 ## Supported input formats
-For the source image, the program supports all the formats supported by WIC: png, bmp, jpg, etc. It does not support other formats, for example SVG.
+For the source image, the program supports all the formats supported by WIC: png, bmp, jpg, etc.

 Because the program uses hardware bitmaps, images must be under the Direct3D GPU texture limit.
 Generally, this means having neither width nor height exceeding 16384.